frenzzofficial/sixteal-backend/README.md

-# sixteal-backend
+#officla backend server for sixteal

-backend for six teal
+#created and developed by @vivekcsein